PALM: Progress-Aware Policy Learning via Affordance Reasoning for Long-Horizon Robotic Manipulation: Conclusion

 \section{Conclusion}

-In this work, we introduce \modelname, a novel end-to-end vision–language–action (VLA) approach for long-horizon robotic manipulation by coupling structured future affordance prediction with continuous progress estimation in a closed loop. \modelnamenc{} achieves state-of-the-art results on two simulation benchmarks, with a 12.5\% improvement on CALVIN ABC$\rightarrow$D and 91.8\% success on LIBERO-LONG, and shows significant robustness in real-world experiments across long-horizon generalization settings.
+We introduce \modelname, a vision–language–action (VLA) model for long-horizon robotic manipulation that couples structured future affordance prediction with continuous progress estimation in a closed loop. \modelnamenc{} achieves state-of-the-art results on two benchmarks, with a 12.5\% improvement on CALVIN ABC$\rightarrow$D and 91.8\% success on LIBERO-LONG, and shows significant robustness in real-world experiments across long-horizon generalization settings.

 {

 }

 \maketitlesupplementary